jmiramont/spectrogram-zeros-classification/README.md

-# Unsupervised classification of the spectrogram zeros
+# Unsupervised Classification of the Spectrogram Zeros with an Application to Signal Detection and Denoising

 Juan M. Miramont, François Auger, Marcelo A. Colominas, Nils Laurent, Sylvain Meignen